PRX/Porter/README.md

 ### WAV Wrap

 `WavWrap` tasks create a [WAV](https://en.wikipedia.org/wiki/WAV) file from an audio artifact, and apply data to specific chunks of the WAV wrapper.

-It accepts MPEG audio files, and any of the chunks supported by [prx-wavefile](https://github.com/PRX/prx-wavefile), including all Broadcast Wave Format chunks and `cart` chunks.
+This is intended primarily to create broadcast-ready audio files that are compatible with control systems used by American public radio stations, which expect WAV-wrapped MP2 audio files.

+Wrapping is performed by [prx-wavefile](https://github.com/PRX/prx-wavefile), and currently supports MPEG audio source files.

-`prx-wavefile` will attempt to set the `fmt`, `mext`, `bext`, `fact`, and `data` chunks from the source file, e.g. analyzing the MPEG audio to set the `fmt` sample rate, bit rate, and number of channels.
+By default, the resulting WAV-wrapped file will include the `fmt`, `mext`, `bext`, `fact`, and `data` chunks, with data derived from the source file.
+The `Task.Chunks` array can also include explicitly-defined chunks, such as the `cart` chunk, as seen in the example below (i.e., `"ChunkId": "cart"`).

-The `cart` chunk is optional, and won't be set unless it's included in the `Task.Chunks` array, as in the example below.

-The Output includes a `WavfileChunks` array with the attributes set on the `prx-wavefile` chunks.
+The task output includes a `WavfileChunks` array, which includes only the chunks passed in to `Task.Chunks` _and_ were included in the resulting file.
+The chunks may include some attributes that were not listed in the input, as some default attributes are added to certain chunks during the WAV wrap process.

 Input: